amsehili/amsehili.github.io/content/posts/PDL/fitting-probabilistic-nn-for-regression/index.md

 ![png](output_52_1.png)

-We can use these distributions to calculate the probability density of the model's best estimate (the mean of the distribution) at these specific points:
+We can use these distributions to calculate the probability density of the model's best estimate (i.e., the mean of the distribution) at these specific points:

 {{%expand "Show code" %}}
 ```python